 \section{Subspace Coding Capacity of LOCs}

-In this section, we study the subspace channels induced by the column spaces of the input and output of a LOC.
-Such subspace channels are of interests for coding problems of LOCs due to the property that $\lspan{Y} \subset \lspan{X}$.
-This property was first employed by Koetter and Kschischang in their subspace coding approach for random linear network coding \cite{koetter08j}.
-They formulated a channel with subspaces as input and output, and discussed subspace codes for this subspace channel.
-They defined the minimum distance of a subspace code in terms of a subspace distance between codewords, and used the minimum distance to characterize the error (or erasure) correction capability of the subspace code.
-Most works on subspace coding try to design large codebooks with large minimum distances.
+One of the intrinsic properties of LOCs is that $\lspan{Y} \leq \lspan{X}$.
+If we restrict to the column spaces of the input and output of a LOC, it is possible that simpler encoding/decoding schemes can be developed.
+This approach, called subspace coding, was first adopted by Koetter and Kschischang \cite{koetter08j} for random linear network coding.
+In this section, we characterize the asymptotic performance of subspace coding with multiple uses of the channel when the error probability goes to zero.

-In contrast to the subspace coding framework developed by Koetter and Kschischang, we want to understand the asymptotic performance of subspace coding with multiple uses of the channel when the error probability goes to zero.
-Note that subspace codes designed under the minimum distance criteria may not have a good average performance for a given distribution of $H$ \cite{yang10bf}.
+We discuss how to characterize the maximum achievable rate of subspace coding (also known as the \emph{subspace coding capacity}) and provide lower bounds on the subspace coding capacity.
+We also introduce an important class of LOCs, for which the optimal subspace coding scheme is relatively easier to find.